jozik/emews_next_gen_tutorial_tests/code/emews_project/README.md

  * `scripts` - any necessary scripts (e.g. scripts to launch a model), excluding scripts used to run the workflow.
  * `swift` - swift code

-Use the subtemplates to customize this structure for particular types of workflows.
-These are: sweep, eqpy, and eqr.